-Before planting, pre-soak plants in water, compost tea, or root-simulator or transplant shock reducer—a most valuable technique.
+Before planting, pre-soak plants in water and compost tea, root-stimulator, or transplant shock reducer—a most valuable technique.
 Nursery-grown plants may be slightly or severely root-bound, and seldom does the soil in the container match the soil that you are planting into; this can make it difficult for water applied after planting to penetrate the existing root ball as well as the surrounding soil.

 When preparing to plant one or several plants, especially during hot summer months, find something that holds water and is large enough to fit the container in which you are planting (5-gallon bucket is good for 4-inch to #2 containers; use clean 20-gallon garbage bin to soak larger plants).

 - Fill your bucket with water and add compost tea bags for planting edibles (let tea “brew” for 8 to 12 hours) or Root Master B1 (transplant shock reducer) for planting ornamentals.

 - Place each plant into the water, still in the plastic pot, and give them several minutes to absorb enough water and sink to the bottom.

 - While the plant is soaking, dig the hole, fill it with water, and let it drain.

 - Once the potted plant soil has been fully saturated, the plant can be fished out of the water and its pot removed.
 The wet root ball is now easy to loosen up if roots were compacted and it can be placed in its hole to be planted.

 - Once you are finished pre-soaking all the plants and they have been put into soil, it’s best to go back around and water them all in with the same solution they were soaked in, adding additional water from the hose as necessary for a slow, deep soaking.